robmarano/robmarano.github.io/courses/ece251/2026/weeks/week_11/notes_week_11.md

 </p>

 #### SystemVerilog Implementation: The Hazard Unit
 We design a standalone continuous assignment module (`hazard_unit.sv`) to control the forwarding MUXes.

+*Reference from **Digital Design and Computer Architecture (Harris) - 7.3**:* The logic formula calculates forwarding by evaluating strict boolean conditions.
+For example, Forwarding from the MEM stage directly into ALU Input A requires:
+`if (RegWriteM AND (WriteRegM != 0) AND (WriteRegM == RsE)) then ForwardAE = 2'b10`

-The logic formula calculates: *If the Write Register from an older instruction matches the Read Register of the current instruction, trigger the forwarding MUX.*
+If the mathematically targeted `WriteRegM` from an older instruction matches the `RsE` read register of the current instruction (AND it's not the Read-Only `$0`), trigger the forwarding MUX.

 ```systemverilog
 module hazard_unit (input  logic [4:0] RsE, RtE,         // Current Execution Source Regs